 Execution Eder Holzbau GmbH, Bad Feilnbach

-BBS use 130 m3 BBS, visible quality, and non-visible quality
+BBS use 130 m3binderholz CLT BBS in residential visible and non-visible quality

 The old building was demolished in March 2015.
 The project, costing almost €2.4 million, involves a modern single-storey solid timber construction daycare centre for a total of two daycare groups.
 All the walls were manufactured from a total of 70 m³ of binderholz CLT BBS, visible quality.
 The roof and the ceilings are made of 62 m³ of non-visible quality binderholz CLT BBS.
 The children were looked after in an interim building during the construction phase.